benblack769/benblack769.github.io/coding_posts/refractoring.md

 ## Tick Tack Toe example

 Below is some code that allows you to play tick tack toe.
-I wrote only a few weeks from when I learned programming for the first time.
+I wrote it when I learned programming for the first time.
 It represents the 9 boxes as 9 separate variables, box[1-9].
-The box is 1 if the player has it, 10 if the computer has it, and 0 if it is empty.
-It then finds out who won (full code [here](https://gist.github.com/weepingwillowben/8786b84688936e206408d71ae040c18e), windows only unfortunately).
+The box is 1 if the player has it, 10 if the computer has it, and 0 if it is empty (full code [here](https://gist.github.com/weepingwillowben/8786b84688936e206408d71ae040c18e), windows only unfortunately).
 It looks like this:

 ### Full code
 <style>